-SoBRA was established in December 2009 and since that time has held nine annual conferences and nine workshops:
+SoBRA was established in December 2009 and since that time has held eleven annual conferences and ten workshops:

 - June 2018: Fine Tuning DQRA’s for the Water Environment

 - June 2017: Vapour Intrusion to Support Sustainable Risk-Based Decision Making

 - June 2016: Site Investigation & Risk Assessment for Historic Landfill Redevelopment

 - July 2015: Uncertainty in Human Health Risk Assessment